wrench-project/wrench/doc/wrench_101/htcondor.md

 # Overview #            {#guide-htcondor-overview}

-[HTCondor](http://htcondor.org) is a workload management framework that supervises task1 executions on various sets of resources.
+[HTCondor](http://htcondor.org) is a workload management framework that supervises task executions on various sets of resources.
 HTCondor is composed of six main service daemons (`startd`, `starter`, `schedd`, `shadow`, `negotiator`, and `collector`).
 In addition, each host on which one or more of these daemons is spawned must also